CamKHardin/CamKHardin/README.md

 ## Projects
 ### QCA Forge

-**QCA Forge** is a research-oriented modeling environment for Quantum Dot Cellular Automata (QCA) that enables the design, simulation, and analysis of QCA circuits.
+**QCA Forge** is a research-oriented modeling platform for Quantum Dot Cellular Automata (QCA) that enables the design, simulation, and analysis of QCA circuits.

 **Key Features:**